 It shall be the policy of Council to designate sufficient residential land to accommodate the projected housing needs in the Municipality during the Official Plan period.
-Residential development shall be permitted in the Rural Area and Rural Residential zones.
-It shall be the policy of Council to zone existing clustered residential areas for residential use, and new multi-lot residential subdivisions shall proceed via bylaw amendment (rezoning) applications.
-It shall further be the policy of Council to permit only limited residential developments in the Rural Area zone, using the Rural Residential zone to direct multi-lot subdivisions to in locations where it they will not are less likely to create conflicts with established farming operations, where the site is appropriate for long term on-site services, and where the safety and efficiency of the road network will not be negatively affected.
+Residential development shall be permitted in the Rural Area, Rural Residential, and Commercial Industrial zones.
+It shall be the policy of Council to zone existing residential lots of less than 2 acres as Rural Residential, and new multi-lot (five lots or more) residential subdivisions may only proceed via bylaw amendment (rezoning) applications where larger subdivisions are not permitted in the existing zone.
+It shall further be the policy of Council to permit only limited residential developments in the Rural Area zone, using the Rural Residential zone to direct multi-lot subdivisions to locations where they are less likely to create conflicts with established farming operations, where the site is appropriate for long term on-site services, and where the safety and efficiency of the road network will not be negatively affected.

 - a.
-The Future Land Use map shall designate sufficient residential land to meet the projected housing needs of the Municipality.
-Parcels where the primary use is residential shall be designated as residential on the Future Land Use Map. - b.
-The Bylaw shall zone sufficient residential land to meet the projected housing needs of the Municipality. - c.
-Currently developed seasonal and year-round clusters of residential subdivisions shall be zoned Rural Residential (RR) in the Land Use Bylaw.
-Parcels where the primary use is seasonal or yearround residential shall be zoned Rural Residential (RR) in the Land Use Bylaw. - d.
-Certain limited accessory uses shall be permitted in the RR Zone, where they will not conflict with residential uses. - e.
-The Bylaw shall permit the subdivision of a limited residential development-number of new lots in the Rural Area Zone, subject to proof of site suitability for on-site services, appropriate setbacks from adjacent farming activities, and appropriate road access. - f.
-Consideration of new major residential subdivisions developments of more than 4 lots shall proceed via a rezoning application and shall be subject to an assessment of the overall subdivision's ability to accommodate the projected on-site services, and subdivision design criteria to limit the increase of residential development along major roadways.
+Parcels of less than 2 acres where the primary use is residential shall be designated as residential on the Future Land Use Map. - b.
+Parcels where the primary use is seasonal or year-round residential shall be zoned Rural Residential (RR) in the Land Use Bylaw. - c.
+Certain limited accessory uses shall be permitted in the RR Zone, where they will not conflict with residential uses.

-- g.
-The conversion of land zoned Rural Area to the Rural Residential Zone shall only be permitted in accordance with Policies PR-2 and PR-3, and where the transition will not pose a significant risk of increased land use conflicts with adjoining agricultural uses. - h.
-Residential development shall be encouraged to locate in areas adjacent to existing housing clusters and where appropriate, identified future nodes, and away from active primary resource lands. - i.
-Residential developments of more than five lots in the Rural Residential Zone in areas subject to the Special Planning Area regulations shall be required to include only be permitted where municipal shared water and wastewater treatment services are available in order to minimize the extent to which unserviced residential development may occur.
+- d.
+The Land Use Bylaw shall permit the subdivision of a limited number of new lots in the Rural Area Zone, subject to proof of site suitability for on-site services, appropriate setbacks from adjacent farming activities, and appropriate road access. - e.
+Consideration of new major residential subdivisions developments of more than 4 lots shall proceed via a rezoning application where multi-lot subdivisions are not permitted in the existing zone and shall be subject to an assessment of the overall subdivision's ability to accommodate the projected on-site services, and subdivision design consideration to limit the increase of residential development along major roadways. - f.
+A change in the designation of land zoned Rural Area to Rural Residential shall only be permitted in accordance with Policies PR-2 and PR-3, and where the transition will not pose a significant risk of increased land use conflicts with adjoining agricultural uses. - g.
+Residential development shall be encouraged to locate in areas adjacent to existing housing clusters and where appropriate, identified future nodes, and away from active primary resource lands. - h.
+Residential developments of more than five lots in the Rural Residential Zone in areas subject to the Regulations shall only be permitted where municipal water and wastewater treatment services are available in order to minimize the extent to which unserviced residential development may occur.